linux-system-roles/network/README.md

 incomplete (no `type` option), the behavior is undefined.
 Also, the `present` value does not directly result in a change in the network configuration.
 If the `state` option is not set to `up`, the profile is only created or modified, not activated.

+For NetworkManager, the new connection profile is created with the `autoconnect` option enabled by default.
+Therefore, NetworkManager can activate the new profile on a currently disconnected device. ([rh#1401515](https://bugzilla.redhat.com/show_bug.cgi?id=1401515)).

 #### `persistent_state: absent`